nobody1570/lclpy/README.md

 Once inside the interpreter, try the following command:

 ```
-import locsearch
+import lspy
 ```

-If it succeeds, locsearch is installed.
+If it succeeds without errors, lspy is installed.

 ## Usage